-British Columbia, Quebec, Manitoba, and Prince Edward Island issue invitations for provincial immigration

 British Columbia, Quebec, Manitoba, and Prince Edward Island have issued invitations to apply to candidates through provincial immigration programs this week.

-The Provincial Nominee Program (PNP) accounts for 105,000 PR admissions per year.
-It began in 1998 and the annual number of PNP admissions has since increased steadily.
-Both federal and provincial governments consider it an effective tool to promote economic development outside of urban centers.
+The Provincial Nominee Program (PNP) began in 1998 and is responsible for 105,000 PR admissions per year.
+Federal and provincial governments both consider it useful to promote economic development throughout the country.

 Quebec invited 998 skilled workers to apply for permanent selection on November 24 and an additional 513 on December 1.